Deaod/NewCTF/README.md

 #### SpawnMinCycleDistance
 Specifies the number of other spawn points that have to have been used before a given spawn point can be used again.
 Setting it to 0 disables this restriction.

-### SpawnControl
+### Interface
-SpawnControl is a tiny add-on for map makers that allows them to provide alternate spawn system settings for a single map.
+NewCTFInterface contains an add-on for map makers that allows them to provide alternate spawn system settings for a single map.

-For this purpose SpawnControl contains two placeable actors, `SpawnControlInfo` and `SpawnControlPlayerStart`.
+For this purpose NewCTFInterface contains two placeable actors, `SpawnControlInfo` and `SpawnControlPlayerStart`.

-In order to use it, place the file SpawnControl.u in your System folder and add `EditPackages=SpawnControl` to section `[Editor.EditorEngine]` in UnrealTournament.ini.
+In order to use it, place the file NewCTFInterface.u in your System folder and add `EditPackages=NewCTFInterface` to section `[Editor.EditorEngine]` in UnrealTournament.ini.

 #### SpawnControlInfo
 Can be placed anywhere on the map, is invisible and contains alternate settings for the entire map.